yahirRendon/Creative_Coding/processing/audio_projects/terrain/README.md

 <h1 align="center">Terrain</h1>

 <p align="center">
   An endlessly mesmerizing terrain generating experience.
-After watching some game design videos on procedural terrain generation I came up with the idea of creating a grid that would appear to flow natural over hills and valleys.
+After watching some game design videos on procedural terrain generation I came up with the idea of creating a grid that would appear to flow naturally over hills and valleys.
 The result was a very calming output with some fun and unique features
 </p>

 <h3 align="center">Demo</h3>